nearform/notificami/docs/README.md

 - `unread`: when a notification is marked as unread
 - `delete`: when a notification is deleted
 - `sent_by`: when a notification is confirmed to have been sent by a certain

+The notification service will also proxy all the storage interface functions.

 An instance of this class will be provided by the `server` object (`server.notificationsService`) and you can use it to register your own notification channels (more info [here](#)) or manage notifications (sending, marking as read/unread).